-A common kind of explanation in cognitive neuroscience might be called function-theoretic: with some target cognitive capacity in view, the theorist hypothesizes that the system computes a well-defined function (in the mathematical sense) and explains how computing this function contributes to the exercise of the cognitive capacity.
+A common kind of explanation in cognitive neuroscience might be called functiontheoretic: with some target cognitive capacity in view, the theorist hypothesizes that the system computes a well-defined function (in the mathematical sense) and explains how computing this function constitutes (in the system's normal environment) the exercise of the cognitive capacity.
 Recently, proponents of the so-called 'new mechanist' approach in philosophy of science have argued that a model of a cognitive capacity is explanatory only to the extent that it reveals the causal structure of the mechanism underlying the capacity.
 If they are right, then a cognitive model that resists a transparent mapping to known neural mechanisms fails to be explanatory.
-I argue that a function-theoretic characterization of a cognitive capacity can be genuinely explanatory even absent an account of how the capacity is realized in neural hardware.
+I argue that a functiontheoretic characterization of a cognitive capacity can be genuinely explanatory even absent an account of how the capacity is realized in neural hardware.

-1. Function-theoretic explanation
+2. Function-Theoretic Explanation

-Marr's (1982) theory of early vision explains edge detection by positing the computation of the Laplacian of a Gaussian of the retinal array.
+Marr's (1982) theory of early vision purports to explain edge detection by positing the computation of the Laplacian of a Gaussian of the retinal array.
 The mechanism takes as input intensity values at points in the image and calculates the rate of intensity change over the image.
 In other words, it computes a particular smoothing function.
-Ullman (1979) hypothesizes that the visual system recovers the 3D structure of moving objects by computing a function from 3 distinct views of 4 non-coplanar points to the unique rigid configuration consistent with the points.
-Shadmehr and Wise's (2005) computational account of motor control explains how a subject is able to grasp an object in view by computing the displacement of the hand from its current location to the target location, i.e. by computing vector subtraction.
-In a well-known example from animal cognition, Gallistel (1990) explains the Tunisian desert ant's impressive navigational abilities by appeal to the computation of the displacement vector to its nest from any point along its foraging trajectory.
-And Sueng et al (1996, 2000) explain how the brain keeps track of eye movements by positing an internal integrator.
+Ullman (1979) hypothesizes that the visual system recovers the 3D structure of moving objects by computing a function from three distinct views of four non-coplanar points to the unique rigid configuration consistent with the points.
+Shadmehr and Wise's (2005) computational account of motor control putatively explains how a subject is able to grasp an object in view by computing the displacement of the hand from its current location to the target location, i.e. by computing vector subtraction.
+In a well-known example from animal cognition, Gallistel (1990) purports to explain the Tunisian desert ant's impressive navigational abilities by appeal to the computation of the displacement vector to its nest from any point along its foraging trajectory.
+Seung et al. (1996, 1998, 2000) hypothesize that the brain keeps track of eye movements by deploying an internal integrator.

 These examples illustrate an explanatory strategy that is pervasive in computational cognitive science.
-I call the strategy function-theoretic explanation and the mathematical characterization that is central to it function-theoretic characterization.1 (Henceforth, I shall abbreviate 'function-theoretic' as FT.)
+I call the strategy function-theoretic explanation and the mathematical characterization that is central to it function-theoretic characterization.1 (Henceforth, I shall abbreviate "function-theoretic" as FT.)
 Theories employing the strategy explain a cognitive capacity by appeal to an independently well-understood mathematical function under which the physical system is subsumed.
-In other words, what gets computed, according to these computational models, is the value of a mathematical function (e.g. addition, vector subtraction, the Laplacian of a Gaussian, a fast Fourier transform) for certain arguments for which the function is defined.
+In other words, what gets computed, according to these computational models, is the value of a mathematical function (e.g., addition, vector subtraction, the Laplacian of a Gaussian, a fast Fourier transform) for certain arguments for which the function is defined.
 For present purposes we can take functions to be mappings from sets (the arguments of the function) to sets (its values).
-Ideally, the theory will go on to propose an algorithm by which the computation of the value of the function(s) is effected, and describe the neural hardware that implements the computation.2
+A fully specified theory of a cognitive capacity will go on to propose an algorithm by which the computation of the value of the function(s) is effected, and describe the neural hardware that implements the computation.2